About inclusive facilitation

 I set up Hasler-White Inclusive Facilitation because over the 11 years running an award-winning social enterprise and the 15 before that in teaching, a local authority and working for a large national charity, I learnt a lot that I now wish to share.

-Facilitating exciting conversations is in my blood.
+Facilitating exciting and enterprising conversations is in my blood.

 Founded and led an award-winning social enterprise